Rogomi/Holton-Monocle-TechDoc/ios.md

   - Google Sign In - Sets the API key for Google Sign In
   - IQKeyboardManager - enables the global usage of IQKeyboardManager.
   - Firebase Firestore - enables the app to use Firestore.
-  - Mo Pub - enables the app to use Mo Pub for ads.
+  - AppLovinSDK - enables the app to use AppLovin MAX for ads.
+  - SwiftyStoreKit - enables the app to manage app store transactions.

 #### View Controllers